divergentti/palindrome_game/README.md

 - **Random Combinations**: Randomly combining words rarely produces palindromes, confirming the need for a structured approach.
 - **Sense Validation**: Ensuring palindromes are meaningful (e.g., using real words) required extensive vocabulary checks.

+### Player Data Saving Bug (Fixed in v0.0.2)

+A critical bug in version 0.0.1 caused player data (total score, playing time, and discovered palindromes) to be reset each time the game was launched.
+This was due to a global `players = {}` assignment that inadvertently cleared the loaded `players.json` data before the player name check.
+The issue was resolved in version 0.0.2 by removing the problematic assignment and improving the save logic to merge existing data, ensuring robust persistence across sessions.

 ### Hybrid Approach

 A hybrid model combining ML for word suggestions and logical verification for symmetry proved more effective.
 The `initializer.py` script uses this approach by suggesting extensions and validating them against word lists.
+The new LLM-based suggestion feature in version 0.0.2 enhances this by leveraging advanced language models to propose contextually relevant words.

 ### GUI Development

 - **Highlighting Issue**: Initially used `QLineEdit` for input, but it didn’t support HTML-based highlighting.
 Reverted to `QTextEdit` with a reduced height (40 pixels) to maintain space efficiency.
 - **Import Errors**: Fixed issues with PyQt6 (`QAction` moved to `QtGui`) and Matplotlib (`backend_qt6agg` for PyQt6 compatibility).

+## Version History

+### Version 0.0.2 (22 April 2025)

+- **Fixed Player Data Saving**: Resolved a critical bug where player data (total score, playing time, and discovered palindromes) was reset due to a global `players = {}` assignment.
+The fix ensures `players.json` is loaded and saved correctly, preserving stats across sessions.
+- **Added LLM-Based Word Suggestions**: Integrated a large language model (via APIs like LM Studio or Mistral.ai) to suggest words that fit into palindromes.
+This feature enhances gameplay by guiding players toward valid and meaningful palindromes, accessible via the feedback area or a dedicated button.
+- **Improved Save Logic**: Updated `save_players` to merge existing data in `players.json`, preventing accidental overwrites of other players’ stats.

+### Version 0.0.1 (Initial Release)

+- Initial release with PyQt6 GUI, real-time palindrome checking, scoring, visualization, and pre-generated dataset of over 31,000 palindromes.
+- Basic player data saving to `players.json`, with issues in persistence due to global variable bug.

 ## Future Improvements

-- **Integrate LLM such as LM Studio, Mistra.ai etc. via API**: have suggestions for words fitting into palindrome.
-- **Advanced ML Model**: Explore reinforcement learning (e.g., reward for symmetry) or transformer-based models to improve palindrome generation.
 - **Enhanced Sense Scoring**: Integrate a more sophisticated semantic analysis (e.g., using NLP models like BERT) to evaluate the "sense" of palindromes.
+- **Advanced LLM Integration**: Expand LLM capabilities to generate entire palindrome phrases or provide real-time coaching for complex palindromes.
 - **Cross-Platform Builds**: Improve packaging with PyInstaller or cx_Freeze for Windows and Linux distributions, addressing issues with data folder inclusion.
 - **Localization**: Add support for other languages beyond English.
 - **Game Features**: Introduce levels, challenges, or a multiplayer mode to enhance engagement.